RahulSangwan01/E-Commerce-Website/README.md

-# E-Commerce-Website
+# E-Commerce-Website[Trendify]
-Welcome to the E-Commerce Website repository!
-This project is a fully functional e-commerce platform designed to provide a seamless online shopping experience.
+Trendify is pioneering a new era in online electronics shopping with a focus on accessibility, sleek design, and user-centric functionality.